Simeon Fleischer: Life

-After he was taken prisoner to Neustadt an der Weinstraße, after several days of torture, he confessed that in the span of six years, he had married 31 women and murdered 19 of them, indicating where most of the crime scenes had happened.
+After he was taken prisoner to Neustadt an der Weinstraße, after several days of torture, he confessed that in six years, he had married 31 women and murdered 19 of them, indicating where most of the crime scenes had happened.

-On January 19, 1581, Simeon Fleischer was executed.
+On 18 January 1581, Simeon Fleischer was executed.
 He was impaled, torn to pieces with red-hot pliers, with hands and feet pinched off.
 The whole process lasted a total of three days.

 Origin

 Fleischer's murderous acts are only preserved in an undated and unpaginated - probably created after 1581 - without any indication as to who and where printed it, claiming that it was made in Colophon as part of a reprint originating from Basel.
 The songs include three murder ballads to serial killers executed in 1581.
-The only known copy is located at the Jena University Library, the unpaginated pages [13] and [14] were incorporated in a restoration, and therefore posted online.
+The only known copy is located at the Jena University Library, the unpaginated pages [13] and [14] were incorporated in a restoration and therefore posted online.